sjuvekar/Kaggle-Whales-Caffe/README.md

 ### TODO and Differences
 1. Need to write wrapper scripts to predict Bonnet and Head for test images; and crop test images (possibly using anlthm/whalw-2015/crop.py).

+### Acknowledements
+Thanks Anil Thomas and Team Nervana for initial code.
+This project has started as a re-implentation of origin code.
+Special Thanks to Praveen ([https://github.com/opraveen](https://github.com/opraveen)) For developing critical components of the code.